Pierre Berton: War-time career

 Berton spent the next several years attending a variety of military courses, becoming, in his words, the most highly trained officer in the military.
 He was warned for overseas duty many times, and was granted embarkation leave many times, each time finding his overseas draft being cancelled.
 A coveted trainee slot with the Canadian Intelligence Corps saw Berton, now a Captain, trained to act as an Intelligence Officer (IO), and after a stint as an instructor at the Royal Military College in Kingston, Ontario, he finally went overseas in March 1945.
 In the UK, he was told that he would have to requalify as an IO because the syllabus in the UK was different from that in the intelligence school in Canada.
 By the time Berton had requalified, the war in Europe had ended.
-During his time in Britain, he dated a woman named Frances who informed him on V Day that she was pregnant with his child and did not want him involved, as told by Berton in his autobiography and retold in his Biography.
+During his time in Britain, he dated a woman named Frances who informed him on VE Day that she was pregnant with his child and did not want him involved, as told by Berton in his autobiography and retold in his biography.
 Berton never knew his British child.
 He volunteered for the Canadian Army Pacific Force (CAPF), granted a final "embarkation leave", and found himself no closer to combat employment by the time the Japanese surrendered in September 1945.

 Fame as a journalist

-In 1947 he went on an expedition to the Nahanni River with pilot Russ Baker.
+In 1947, he went on an expedition to the Nahanni River with pilot Russ Baker.
 Berton's account for the Vancouver Sun was picked up by International News Service, making him a noted adventure-travel writer.
 On 1 February 1948, an article by Berton appeared in Maclean's under the title "They're Only Japs", which was the first account of the internment of Japanese Canadians to appear in the Canadian media that provided interviews with some of the interned people.
 Most notably, Berton interviewed Marie Suzuki, a second-generation Japanese Canadian school-teacher whose career had been ruined by the internment.
 Berton was quite critical of the decision made by Prime Minister William Lyon Mackenzie King to order the internment on 24 February 1942 that saw all Japanese Canadians interned, regardless if they were immigrants or Canadian-born, unlike the case-by-case policy with interning German Canadians and the partial internment of Italian Canadians that saw all Italian immigrants interned.
 Berton's article was also the first to note that greed was a major factor behind the demand for the internment as many of the people in British Columbia who agitated for total internment of all Japanese Canadians were very interested in seizing their assets for themselves.